 If you’re already looking through it and clipping newspaper coupons, you may as well be on the lookout for store coupons.
-Stores like Target, Publix, and Kroger will include dollar-off coupons attached to the weekly ad.
+Stores like Target, Publix, and Kroger sometimes include dollar-off coupons attached to the weekly ad.
 These coupons are normally exclusive to just the Sunday paper, and you won’t find them in the weekly ad offered in stores.

 Your mileage may vary, but it never hurts to try.
 We have some great tips on how to get a Sunday paper for cheap too!

 4. Tap “follow” on social media — Facebook, Twitter, and Instagram for exclusive in-store coupons.

 Follow your favorite stores on social media and you’ll get updates on events, promotions, and sometimes even in-store coupons.

 Marketing on social media has become huge, especially since the pandemic.
 Stores and companies will offer exclusive coupons to their social media followers.
 For example, Chipotle has offered discounted burritos to their Twitter followers.
 Chipotle also partnered with Roblox to give users free burritos when they played the Chipotle game within Roblox.
 The only way you would know about this offer was if you followed them on social media.